 Updated to Q1 2019

-Demand decreased as the Philippines, the main export destination for US fuel-grade ethanol in southeast Asia, increased requirements for blenders to purchase locally produced ethanol under a quota system before they can import any material.
-The US-China trade war also eroded official buying interest for fuel ethanol shipments from the US to China, but a grey import market appeared as traders used back channels to move material.
+Demand decreased as the Philippines, the main export destination for US fuel-grade ethanol in southeast Asia, increased requirements for blenders to purchase locally-produced ethanol under a quota system before they could import any material.
+The renewed US-China trade war also hit buying sentiment and reduced trade flows.

-The processing of the harvest/crush during the quarter was lower, normal for the seasonal nature of the industry.
+The processing of the harvest/crush continued during the second quarter as is normal for the seasonal nature of the industry.
 The sugarcane harvest in the centre-south, which accounts for 90% of Brazil’s ethanol output, runs from April to November/December.
-Supply shortened over the quarter upon seasonality.
-Supply has been longer than previous years as producers have chosen to make more ethanol rather than sugar.
+Supply lengthened over the quarter on seasonality.
+Supply was longer than previous years as producers chose to make more ethanol rather than sugar.
 Sugar prices have been at record lows in recent years.

-Demand during the quarter was up as buyers were purchasing at a stable clip as gasoline A prices were firm over the course of the quarter.
+Demand during the quarter was steady as gasoline A prices were stable over the course of the quarter.
 Brazil blends anhydrous ethanol into gasoline.
-The country uses hydrous ethanol as a stand-alone fuel in flexible-fuel vehicles (FFVs), competing directly with gasoline.
+The country uses hydrous ethanol as a standalone fuel in flexible-fuel vehicles (FFVs), competing directly with gasoline.
 Many Brazilian drivers own flex-fuel cars which allow switching from gasoline to ethanol.
 Drivers only substitute for ethanol if its price is less than 70% that of gasoline.

 We offer the following regional Ethanol analysis and news coverage to keep you informed of factors and developments affecting prices in the Ethanol marketplace.